Lower that Bounce Rate

 So how do I measure my bounce rate?

-Unsurprisingly, Kaushik promotes the use of Google Analytics to measure your website’s bounce rate.
+Unsurprisingly, Kaushik promotes the use of to measure your website’s bounce rate.
 Google Analytics is a widely used option that measures up to 5 million page views per month for free.

 Ok, and how do I improve my bounce rate?